percona/pmm-doc/docs/quickstart.md

     **Add a PostgreSQL database instance**
     {.power-number}

+    To add a PostgreSQL database instance for monitoring, do the following:

     1. From the PMM UI, go to **Configuration > PMM Inventory > Add Instance** and choose **PostgreSQL**.